-Policy Performance Measures and Milestones - The performance measures for this Policy is the PCI of Routes of Regional Significance and the amount of money spent on Routes of Regional Significance maintenance.
-Is the Routes of Regional Significance PCI being reported upon annually, and if the PCI is increasing?
+Policy Performance Measures and Milestones - The performance measures for this Policy are the improvement in the PCI of Routes of Regional Significance and the amount of money spent on Routes of Regional Significance maintenance.
+Is the Routes of Regional Significance PCI being positively reported upon annually, and is the PCI increasing?
 If so, this policy is being implemented.
-The Milestones are the submittal of pavement data by local agencies to STA (or another entity from which STA can obtain the data), the publication of the STA Pothole Report, and change in the Routes of Regional Significance PCI.
+The Milestones are the submittal of pavement data by local agencies to STA (or another entity from which STA can obtain the data), the publication of the Solano Pothole Report, and change in the Routes of Regional Significance PCI.